Short Let Laws in Ghana

 What is the maximum length of stay?

 Ghana currently does not enforce a specific nationwide maximum length of stay for short-term rentals, or "holiday homes."
-Instead, the length of stay is typically at the discretion of individual hosts or local property managers.
-This allows for flexible terms that can range from days, a week, or even months, offering guests a comfortable and convenient stay away from their own homes especially in popular cities like Accra, Kumasi, and Cape Coast, where short-term rental demand is high due to tourism and business travel
+Instead, the length of stay is typically at the discretion of individual hosts and platforms, such as Airbnb,

 Is there any National Registration Requirement or Permit?